-Based on the conversations with experts and Islamic scholars and their research on Islamic requirements of marriage and social and health implications of early marriage Islamic Relief concludes that 18 is a more appropriate age threshold for both males and females to ensure that couples have the minimum level of maturity needed before marrying and are able to give their free and full consent to marry.
-Additionally, by recognizing 18 as the ideal minimum age for marriage, Islamic aims to protect the institution of marriage by promoting marital union between responsible young adults whose maturity will better equip them to build a healthy family and fulfill their responsibilities to protect their children's well-being as parents and guardians.
+and full consent to marry.272 Additionally, by recognizing 18 as the ideal minimum age for marriage, Islamic aims to protect the institution of marriage by promoting marital union between responsible young adults whose maturity will better equip them to build a healthy family and fulfill their responsibilities to protect their children's well-being as parents and guardians.273

 Additionally, both men and women in Islam have a right to terminate the marriage.
 Therefore, Islam provides women with right to divorce her husband.
-There are two kinds of divorce in islam: one is with a reason or just cause due to abuse or harm $(darar^{311})$ and the other is without provident a reason $(khul^{312})$.
+There are two kinds of divorce in islam: one is with a reason or just cause due to abuse or harm ($darar^{274}$) and the other is without provident a reason ($khul^{275}$).
 Both, the right to divorce initiated by women either with a just cause (darar) or without providing a reason (khul) is juridically and religiously permitted in the Quran (Q2:217 - 218), the Sunnah as well as classic legal texts in different schools of thought.